Completely foolproof No Knead Focaccia bread. It is so easy! Mix everything up in a bowl with a spoon, leave for a few hours, then bake!

 - Add everything to a bowl, starting with the dry ingredients and ending with the water.
 Mix it all up with a big spoon (I like to use a wooden spoon) to make a sticky, wet, slightly lumpy dough.

 - Cover and leave at room temperature for about 8 hours.
-It will be risen and full of air bubbles.
+It will have risen and be full of air bubbles.

 - Transfer the dough into the prepared pan.
 Just scrape/spoon it out with a silicone spatula or spoon.

-- Dimple it with your fingers then pour over olive oil, sprinkle flaky sea salt and herbs, then bake.
+- Dimple it with your fingers then pour over olive oil, sprinkle flaky sea salt and herbs and bake.

 Because you aren't kneading the bread, time is needed to develop the gluten.
 The sweet spot is about 8 hours in a 20 °C (68 °F) kitchen but it's pretty flexible.
 You still get a good result if you bake it a little earlier or later.

-If it's hotter where you are you can get away with less time.
+If it is hotter where you are you can get away with less time.
 Use my progress pictures for a guide as to how it should look at each stage and judge accordingly when it's ready to bake.

 You can extend the resting time if you need to by putting the bowl of dough in the fridge.
 You could probably get away with leaving it there for up to 24 to 48 hours dependent on your fridge's temperature.
 The lower temperatures slow down the activity of the yeast which helps to delay things.
-If you try this though I advise keeping an eye on it the first time you do it, and baking it once it has just about doubled in size.
-Once you've done it once you'll have a good idea of how long you can get away with leaving it.

-Variations
+Flavor Variations

 Go with the rosemary and sea salt option or switch things up.
 Some ideas include:

-- Whole cherry tomatoes or large tomato slices & fresh basil
+- Whole cherry tomatoes (poke them whole into the top of the dough) or large tomato slices & fresh basil.

-- Roasted garlic cloves with rosemary or thyme
+- Roasted garlic cloves with rosemary or thyme.

-- Pitted olives
+- Pitted olives.

-- Caramelized onions and fresh thyme
+- Caramelized onions and fresh thyme.

-- Melty vegan cheese
+- Melty vegan cheese.

-- Roasted red pepper, swirls of pesto and vegan parmesan
+- Roasted red pepper, swirls of pesto and vegan parmesan.

-This No Knead Rosemary Focaccia is wonderful served warm or cool.
 It makes the perfect accompaniment to pasta dishes like spaghetti and Vegan Marinara Sauce, my Vegan Vodka Sauce Pasta, soups like Vegan Potato Soup, Easy Tomato Basil Soup, or Red Lentil Soup with Lemon.
 Or stews and casseroles.
-It is also great used to make sandwiches (try it with my White Bean & Artichoke Sandwich Filling) and makes the most wonderful paninis.

 Recipe